hpyu/kernel_src_pruner/README.txt

         #* kernel_pruner.py -f strace_log.txt
            #** cscope.files will be created no matter dst dir is created or not
            #** ctags -R -L cscope.files && cscope -Rbqk
+           #** when you add/remove files, you can add/remove the file name in cscope.files manually if you don't want to generate strace_log.txt again.
+           #** when you change the code, you can rerun the ctags and cscope commands

       # make copy tree:
         #* kernel_pruner.py -f strace_log.txt -s . -d  anywhere/k